Practice details & season kickoffs.

 Getting started is easy!

-1. Apply to be a survivor participant or sherpa
+1. Register as a survivor participant or volunteer sherpa

 Meet the people who make it happen.

 Yes!
 Ulman’s services are typically designed to address the needs of young adult cancer survivors, but there is no age limit for Cancer to 5K.
 Survivors under age 18 must obtain parental consent and attend group practices with a parent.

 Participation in the program is open to survivors regardless of treatment status.
 Each team is typically comprised of individuals currently in treatment, survivors recently finished with treatment and long-term survivors.
 Each individual will be required to submit a signed Physician’s Clearance form before their training season begins.

 We welcome participants of all fitness levels, and encourage everyone to participate in a safe, regular workout plan – whatever speed you choose!